Nata Lee Flaunts Fantastic Physique In Plunging Bikini Top & Figure-Hugging Shorts

 On Thursday, April 9, Russian model Nata Lee uploaded a tantalizing Instagram post for her 4.7 million followers to enjoy.

 The sizzling snap was taken by professional photographer Alexander Mavrin in Phuket, Thailand.
-In the photo, Nata is seen posing on the back of a white leather couch in what appears to be a living room.
-She sat with one of her legs bent and rested her arm on her knee, as she brought her hands together.
+In the photo, Nata posed on the back of a white leather couch in what appeared to be a living room.
+She sat with one of her legs bent and rested her arm on her knee as she brought her hands together.
 The 21-year-old gazed directly into the camera, parting her full lips.

-She flaunted her fantastic physique in a white, cross front bikini top and a pair of matching, figure-hugging shorts from the clothing company, Fashion Nova.
+She flaunted her fantastic physique in a white, cross-front bikini top and a pair of matching, figure-hugging shorts from the clothing company Fashion Nova.
 Her ample cleavage nearly spilled out of the plunging top.
 The revealing ensemble also accentuated her toned midsection and long, lean legs.
 Nata kept the sexy look simple and did not wear any accessories.

-For the photo, the professional DJ wore her curly hair in a deep side part and enhanced her natural beauty with a minimal amount of makeup.
+For the photo, she wore her curly hair in a deep side part and enhanced her natural beauty with a minimal amount of makeup.
 The striking application featured sculpted eyebrows, glowing highlighter, and voluminous lashes.
 She also sported a white-tipped French manicure.

-In the caption, the social media sensation stated that she had recently went food shopping at the grocery store and asked her followers for meal suggestions.
+In the caption, the social media sensation stated that she had recently gone food shopping at the grocery store and asked her followers for meal suggestions.
 Nata also provided additional advertisement for Fashion Nova by tagging the company.

 Quite a few fans were quick to fulfill Nata’s request in the comments section.